Last updated: 6/28/23

 Please plan accordingly, the online system WILL get overloaded and crash if you wait until the very last minute to submit and pay for your online application.

 Faculty acceptance status is listed on their individual faculty profile.
-Please visit our website, click on Graduate Studies, Areas of Study (click on the area you are interested in), People, Faculty (click on the faculty you are interested in).
-A new text box will appear on the lower right side of your browser and it would indicate the faculty's acceptance status for the year of entry.
-If there is no advising comment in this small text box, click on "Psychology Directory" (also in the same text box) which may have the advising/acceptance status, the resulting page will have more information including their current research, publications, and link(s) to their lab(s).
+Please visit our website, click on People, Faculty, and sort by Area (click on the faculty you are interested in).
+A faculty's acceptance status for the year of entry will be listed on the right.
 Acceptance status is usually updated each September.
 Our office sends out reminders to faculty, but it's up to the faculty to make the updates based on their individual circumstances.